 - A medical and dental history will be maintained as part of the evaluation of each patient.

-- Patients requesting comprehensive care will receive a comprehensive oral examination and an individualized risk assessment.
+- Patients requesting comprehensive care will receive a comprehensive oral examination, individualized risk assessment, and appropriate preventive and reparative therapies, whenever applicable and consistent with SDM policies and procedures.

-- A proposed dental treatment plan and financial plan will be reviewed and approved by the patient and the patient will receive a written copy of the treatment plan.
+- A proposed individualized treatment plan and financial plan will be reviewed and approved by the patient or their legal guardian prior to initiating dental treatment.

 - An entry in the EHR describing patient findings, treatment provided, and diagnostic tests/records obtained will be completed by the provider for each patient visit.